M3wP/Monopoly/C64/readme.md

 * Fix IRQ handler -- its gotten hacked to death.
 * Game save/load?
 Difficult now that the Kernal program and data space is used.
   May not have enough memory.
 * Optimise, optimise, optimise eg. use BIT, self modifying code??
   Need cartridge/ROM support?
 Already modify many data items.

+## Optimisation Targets:

+* The trdsel0 dialog currently uses some 3KB of memory.
+This is massive.
+It should be optimised somehow.
+* The screen constant data could be loaded into high memory (346 bytes).
+* The prompt constant data could be loaded into high memory (352 bytes).

 ## For Testing (Needs Confirmation):
-* Player focus restored after player lose to player interrupt?
 * Money cap (32767) not exceeded on addcash?
 * Don't allow leave management when -ve hses, htls at all.
-* Must pay works after trade/elimination xfer?
-* Multiple eliminations in one turn works?
-* Does elimination to bank work at all?
 * Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player).
 * Ensure all options/pages are displayed for all menus.